keikchoco/isthistagalog-unscrap/README.md

 # 🍃 Unscrap — Turn kitchen waste into wonder.

-Unscrap is an AI-powered smart repurposing platform that transforms domestic organic waste management into an engaging, gamified sustainability experience called **The 3R Lab**.
+Unscrap is an AI-powered smart repurposing platform that transforms domestic organic waste management into an engaging and interactive sustainability experience.

 Built for Filipino households, Unscrap helps users discover practical ways to reuse kitchen waste such as vegetable peels, eggshells, coffee